5 Types of Tooth Fillings: Which is the Best?

-Choosing the right treatment can save you health problems down the line and improve your confidence now.
+Choosing the right treatment can save you from health problems down the line and improve your confidence now.

-5 Types of Teeth Fillings
+5 Types of Tooth Fillings

 1. Composite Fillings